vyk1/vyk1/README.md

 - 🔭 I'm a Masters student in Computer Science and research scholar
 - 🌱 I use daily `.js`, `.jsx`, `.java`, MongoDB and SQL
 - 😊 Pronouns: she/her
-- ⚡ Fun facts: I adore instrumental music of every kind, philosophy (not every kind) and *Ilex paraguariensis*
+- ⚡ I adore instrumental music of every kind, philosophy (not every kind) and *Ilex paraguariensis*
-- ⚡^2 I am a :metal:head and Pies, Albert Einstein and I share a birthday
+- ⚡^2 I am a :metal:head, Pi(es), Albert Einstein and I share a birthday
 - 🎮 Yes, I used to play GetAmped2
 - 🦎 And I 💖 KGLW